 (2) It is the head office and branches, mainly the different functions undertaken by them, and the relationship between rights and obligations of each other;

-(3) It is the relationship between the head office, subsidiaries and affiliates;
+(3) It is the relationship between the head office, subsidiaries, and affiliates;

 (4) The balance of interests between enterprises and agents, distributors and distributors.

 As a corporate law, standardizing these four levels of legal relationships will undoubtedly greatly enhance the overall value of the company.
 Admittedly, many of these legal issues are based on routine risk prevention functions, but in the handling of these relationships, forward-looking legal services are often needed.
-Take the form of enterprise organization as an example.
+Take the form of an enterprise organization as an example.
 If you choose to use a limited liability company as an example, the number of its shareholders cannot exceed 200.
 However, the development and operation of many enterprises depend entirely on the expanding "fan base" and hopes to bring these "fans".
 When becoming a customer, it also becomes a "shareholder".
 Entrepreneurs will ask: How to do it?
-Generally speaking, laws and regulations always lag behind the actual development.
-What the legal system can do is to guide the entrepreneurs in the right direction in areas that are still unclear, thereby enhancing the overall value of the enterprise.
+Generally speaking, laws and regulations always lag behind actual development.
+What the legal system can do is guide the entrepreneurs in the right direction in areas that are still unclear, thereby enhancing the overall value of the enterprise.

-The shortcoming of equity allocation is a time bomb buried in the heart of the team, enough energy to make the team crash instantly.
+The shortcoming of equity allocation is a time bomb buried in the heart of the team, with enough energy to make the team crash instantly.
 Moreover, the shortfall in equity allocation is very common, and one-third of the teams that the online legal department has seen have different levels of problems.
 In general, ask the founder's founding team equity allocation, if there are obvious defects, the conversation will come.
 One is because of the huge risks caused by the distribution of defects, and the other is because of doubts about the founder's own judgment.
 The issue of equity allocation occurred at the earliest stage of the formation of the founding team, so it is distressing like a congenital disability.
 There are many reasons for this.
 At that stage, the founders were busy developing, teaming, resigning, and finding financing, often ignorant of equity allocation.
-The most talked-about between the founders is the brotherhood, and the power of talk about the interests is hidden.
+The most talked-about among the founders is the brotherhood, and the power of talking about the interests is hidden.
 Equity distribution can be a high-speed engine for the company, or it can be a time bomb buried in the heart.
 At this time, legal personnel is required to design the company's equity allocation.
 But only knowing these big principles is not enough.
 For example, how to design equity incentives, how to achieve the purpose of equity incentives, how to design agreements on behalf of each other can be mutually restrained, how can we not "marry for marriage"; how to share shares and voting rights Whether or not to differentiate the treatment; how to pay the equity and paid-in capital contribution to the equity; whether the share divorce allows the spouse to split the equity; whether the equity can be inherited, etc., requires careful prior arrangement.